Arianna Torello | Ph.D. Student

 - Ph.D.
 Student, Ocean Sciences, UC Santa Cruz, 2021-Current

 I am keenly fascinated by global change ecology and the many relationships that exist within and throughout marine ecosystems.
-My primary interests are in polar marine mammal behavioral and foraging ecology, along with the influences of various environmental and anthropogenic perturbations on population abundance, distribution, behavior, and habitat use in these particularly susceptible populations.
-I am highly interested in applying biotelemetry techniques to monitor various marine mammal target species in correlation to their prey and other environmental inputs, with a goal of then linking those findings to improve conservation and management efforts.
-Using data from a collaborative NSF Long-Term Ecological Research (LTER) project based in the Western Antarctic Peninsula at Palmer Station, I am interested in comparing and contrasting the spatial scales of foraging by humpback whales close to shore versus in the Palmer Canyon, and then linking these scales of foraging to different prey patch characteristics (such as size, shape, depth, etc.).
-My project will be a second-generation continuation of ongoing research in the lab, aiming to synthesize and build off of the findings from previous projects; the study aims to then provide a set of more refined and conclusive evidence regarding the foraging habits of humpbacks in relation to their prey in the Antarctic peninsula.
+I am highly interested in applying biotelemetry and bioacoustic sampling techniques to monitor various marine mammal target species in correlation to their prey and other environmental inputs, with a goal of then linking those findings to improve conservation and management efforts.
+Using multidisciplinary data from a collaborative NSF Long-Term Ecological Research (LTER) project based in the Western Antarctic Peninsula at Palmer Station, I am interested in developing a time series to understand the phenology of when different species are in the region and how this relates on an inter-annual basis to ice conditions and other environmental factors.

-Beyond my immediate goal of pursuing my doctoral degree, my overarching goal as a scientist and human being is to further my education in a way that provides me with the tools to effectively share my knowledge and fervor for marine mammal ecology to a broader audience.
-I am passionate about learning, and I am congruently passionate about sharing what I learn and encouraging others to become involved in and excited about conservation research – particularly those who are part of communities that have been historically excluded in the STEM fields, including students of color, women, and students who identify as part of the LGBTQIA+ community.
-As a queer woman, I am not estranged to the adversities and obstacles that remain at large in our world; simultaneously, I am aware of the abundance of privilege that comes with my identity as a white, cis-gender person.
-I am committed to harnessing my own privilege in a way that allows people from historically excluded communities the pathway into STEM they have always deserved and had a right to, but to which they have not always had access or been justly supported.
+Beyond my immediate goal of completing my doctoral degree, my overarching goal as a scientist and human being is to further my education in a way that provides me with the tools to effectively share my knowledge and fervor for marine mammal ecology to a broader audience.
+I am passionate about learning, and congruently passionate about sharing what I learn and creating opportunities for others to become involved in and excited about conservation research – particularly those from communities that have been historically excluded in the STEM fields, including students of color, women, and students who identify as part of the LGBTQIA+ community.
+As a queer, non-binary person, I feel a strong sense of urgency to solidify space in academia that recognizes, respects, and truly celebrates our individualities and uniqueness in a community-driven setting.
+I am committed to utilizing my own privileges in life and academia to afford minoritized students the pathway into STEM they have always deserved and had a right to but have not always had access or been justly supported.

 - Research technician - Diving characteristics and energetics of herring-feeding killer whales (Orcinus orca) in northern Norway.
 Collaborative research effort by University of Saint Andrews, Norwegian Orca Survey, Stanford University, and University of California Santa Cruz, 2021.